These 9 tips will teach you how to organize your gmail like a boss so you can find anything and regularly reach inbox zero.

 An email inbox: we all have them!
 But some are a lot messier than others.

 I am sure the degree of inbox tidiness is as varied as the state of each of our closets: some are meticulously neat and others are overflowing with excess.

-If you lean toward the latter and aren’t sure where to start cleaning up your inbox, I have a host of tips for you to set up a system that you can maintain!
+If you lean toward the later, a cluttered inbox, and aren’t sure where to start cleaning up your email, I have a host of tips for you to set up a system that you can maintain!

 Here are 9 ways to organize your Gmail like a boss.

 How To Organize Your Gmail To Get To Inbox Zero Faster